 Streamer Sticks and Glowsticks

-Some venues don't want any throwable material used for send-offs.
+Some venues don't want any throwable material used for send-offs, due to the debris left behind.
 In these cases, consider a streamer stick send-off.
 Glowsticks are another great option if it's a nighttime wedding.
 These can provide a fun, safe, and mess-free way for your guests to see you off at the end of your reception!

 The Getaway Vehicle

-In the case of French Quarter weddings in New Orleans, more often than not there is no limo awaiting the newlyweds after the send-off, as the couple's hotel is usually nearby.
+In the case of French Quarter weddings in New Orleans, more often than not there is no limo awaiting the newlyweds after the send-off, as the couple's hotel is usually nearby (if it's not the actual wedding venue).
 Sometimes couples choose to simply depart on foot, especially if the reception is at the hotel where they are staying.
 Otherwise, arranging for a horse-drawn carriage to be waiting outside the venue is a popular choice.
 I can't think of a more romantic way to cap off a wedding reception than a carriage ride through the French Quarter!

 For events taking place in other parts of town, the couple will typically depart by limousine, or their own vehicle.
 In cases of the latter, sometimes their friends will take the opportunity to play a little prank on the newly married couple.
 This can be as harmless as the traditional tin cans tied to the back of the car or writing funny and/or congratulatory messages all over the windows, or it can be, well, perhaps not quite so harmless.

 Such was the case with a wedding years ago at the Pavilion of the Two Sisters in City Park.
-A few of the groomsmen, tasked with moving the groom's car to the entrance of the venue at the end of the night for the couple to make their escape, came up with the idea of filling up the air conditioning vents in the car with baby powder, and then set the fan switch on high so that as soon as the car was started next, a huge cloud of baby powder would spew out of the vents.
+A few of the groomsmen, tasked with moving the groom's car into position at the entrance of the venue at the end of the night for the couple to make their escape, came up with the idea of filling up the air conditioning vents in the car with baby powder, and then (with the car off) setting the fan switch on high so that as soon as the car was started the next time, a huge cloud of baby powder would spew out of the vents.
 And that's exactly what happened!
-He never could get all of the powder out of the car, and ended up having to sell it (fortunately, it was an older car, probably about ready for replacement anyway).
+He never could get all of the powder out of the car, and ended selling it (fortunately, it was an older car, probably about ready for replacement anyway).

 For a more recent wedding, a friend of the couple was kind enough to lend them the use of his gorgeously restored Bel-Air for their send off from the ceremony and transportation to the reception.

 But perhaps my favorite departure vehicle story of all time was for a Baton Rouge wedding.
-This particular bride's distaste for El Caminos (that funky looking car/truck thing associated with the 1970s) had been an ongoing joke between her and her father for many years, and when he was tasked with arranging post-reception transportation, he knew exactly what he wanted to do.
+This particular bride's comical distaste for El Caminos (that funky looking car/truck/station-wagon vehicle associated with the 1970s) had been an ongoing joke between her and her father for many years, and when he was tasked with arranging post-reception transportation, he knew exactly what he wanted to do.
 The problem is, you can't exactly just call a limo company and ask them to send an El Camino.
-So he got creative, and simply drove around various neighborhoods until he found one parked outside a home, and offered the owner a little cash to be the couple's chauffeur at the end of the night.
-The look on the bride's face when she saw that vehicle parked in front of the venue was priceless!
+So he got creative, and simply drove up and down the streets of various neighborhoods until he found one parked outside a home, and offered the owner some cash to be the couple's chauffeur at the end of the wedding night.
+The look of amusement on the bride's face when she came out and saw that thing parked in front of the venue was priceless!